-Biomaterials are an exciting and rapidly developing field at the multi-disciplinary interface of Materials Science, Engineering, Biology, Chemistry and Medicine.
+Biomaterials are an exciting and rapidly developing field at the multidisciplinary interface of Materials Science, Engineering, Biology, Chemistry and Medicine.
 Our unique biomaterials program is designed to provide a broad educational basis with emphasis on principles and applications of biomaterials.
-Our biomaterials curriculum covers a variety of topics including biomimetic materials and natural materials, host responses to biomaterials and biocompatibility, and applications of biomaterials, particularly to tissue engineering, drug delivery as well as medical devices and implants.
+Our biomaterials curriculum covers a variety of topics including biomimetic materials host responses to natural materials, biomaterials and and biocompatibility, and applications of biomaterials, particularly to tissue engineering, drug delivery as well as medical devices and implants.
 The goal of the Biomaterials Concentration in the Department of Materials Science and Engineering is to train students in the basic principles of materials science and engineering as these principles are applied to develop novel materials that benefit human health.

-Biomaterials are an inherently interdisciplinary field that requires deep understanding of the properties of materials in general, and the interactions of materials with the biological environment.
+Biomaterials are an inherently interdisciplinary field that requires deep understanding of the properties of materialsin general, and the interactions of materialswith the biological environment.
 The Biomaterials Track is designed to provide a firm grounding in the physics, chemistry, and biology of materials, and well as breath in general engineering, mathematics, humanities and social science.
-In addition, students are encouraged to gain hands-on experience in biomaterials research laboratories.
-Students who complete the Biomaterials Track will be well-prepared for successful careers in biomaterials engineering or any biomedical related field.
+Students who complete the Biomaterials Track will be well- prepared for successful careers in biomaterials engineering or any biomedical related field.
 Successful completion of the Biomaterials Concentration will be noted on the student's transcript.